 Try not to drop anything.
 Management do like to make a fuss.

 ¹ There’s quite a lot to be said, here.
-For starters, the basic point I’m trying to convey is simply that part of a given pub’s atmosphere is supplied by us, whether we’re drinking on the job, or preferably after a shift: drinking before a shift starts isn’t a good thing, either, I should add.
+My basic point is simply that part of a given pub’s atmosphere is supplied by us, whether we’re drinking on the job or.
+Ideally, we should do this after a shift ends: drinking before a shift starts isn’t a good thing, either, I should add.
 Let’s face it, how many of us have stunning cash handling skills?
 Or customer interactions?
-Adding alcohol to the mix doesn’t help, nor, in my view, create a good impression on the punters, either, especially those oh so important first time visitors.
+Adding alcohol to the mix doesn’t help, nor, in my view, create a good impression on the punters: especially those oh so important first time visitors.
 With due care and diligence, Laws 1), and 3) may be bent, or broken.
 Law 2) — as with 8b) — CAN’T!
 And God Help You, if it kicks off, and you ARE pissed on the job.
 You might have put a stop to it, if you hadn’t been in a worse state.
 Please, at all times remember, we are dealing with a drug that is not known for improving behaviours: many of us forget this, and the fact that other industries find drinking on the job unacceptable.

 ² This is deadly serious and something I can’t stress enough: to put it bluntly, all they usually want to do is flirt with a pretty face when they’re ordering their drink.
 If they want more, they will tell you: WHEN THEY ARE SOBER ENOUGH TO DO SO!!
 Do NOT take them home, unless you’re bloody certain it’s what you both want, you’ve both made the decision to do so, and that what happens there is something that you both want to happen.
 A few friends of mine are on the fetish scene, and they always stress three words: Safe, Sane Consensual.
 Of the three, the third’s the relevant one, in my view.
 Informed Consent, and being in a fit state to give it, receive it and understand the transaction, is crucial, whatever way we’re kinked.
 Being in a state to understand that’s important.
 Like I say, rape charges…